FernandaCastro/room-reservation/README.md

 # Room Reservation

-This project is based on the idea proposed in a LinkedIn course "Learning Spring with Spring Boot" presented by Frank Moley.
+This project is based on the idea proposed by Frank Moley in his course called "Learning Spring with Spring Boot" at LinkedIn Learning.

 - Using remote database (Postgres container)
 - Building a service abstraction